Sydney-Informatics-Hub/training.artemis.rds/setup.md

 ### i.
 PuTTY (Recommended)

-PuTTY, an SSH and telnet client, is another good simple option.
+PuTTY, an SSH and telnet client, is a good simple option.
 However, note that PuTTY **does not** provide an X11 server, so you won't be able to use GUI programs on Artemis with _just_ PuTTY.

 Head to [https://putty.org](https://putty.org) and download PuTTY.
 You can install it to your computer, or just download the 'binary' and run it directly.
 Create a new session for use with Artemis as follows: